 With this in mind, remember that considering the inside of your home isn’t always enough when you’re shopping for the perfect blind color.
 Take into consideration the exterior of your home, too, especially if you intend to install your blinds in front rooms and living spaces.
 Window shades may be a better choice for a scenario where you need a different color inside than outside, as they’re often easier to customize in terms of interior and exterior color.

 Another thing to consider when shopping for window blinds by color is that the material may dictate which colors are available.
 For example, wooden blinds are typically stained, so they have a more natural look.
-You can choose wood blinds stained in a cherry, oak, maple or mahogany finish to match your hardwood or woodwork.
+You can choose wood blinds stained in a cherry, oak, maple, or mahogany finish to match your hardwood or woodwork.
 We also carry white wooden blinds that are available painted in several shades of white and cream for a clean, fresh look.

 Similarly, faux wood blinds can be stained in a range of different traditional wood hues and feature unique textures that make them look a lot like the real thing.
 Why would anyone choose faux wood over real wood, you ask?
 For one, they cost less, so they’re perfect for those who prefer the wood look but are on a budget.
 What’s more, faux wood blinds tend to perform better in damp areas because they’re more moisture- and swell-resistant than real wood.
 Get to know more about this window treatment type by visiting our faux wood blind guide.